- Background Error Handling in CET

 Example 2: 3D Crash (Single Occurrence/Infrequent Crash)

 Sometimes there are infrequent 3D crashes caused either by a problem with the symbol/mesh/texture or by a condition occurring in the general 3D code.
-CET Designer will attempt to silently rebuild the 3D graphics when this happens instead of showing the crash dialog.
-If it works, the effect will be just like if the user restarted CET Designer to get rid of the problem – but without actually getting interrupted with the error dialog and having to restart (possibly losing work).
+CET will attempt to silently rebuild the 3D graphics when this happens instead of showing the crash dialog.
+If it works, the effect will be just like if the user restarted CET to get rid of the problem – but without actually getting interrupted with the error dialog and having to restart (possibly losing work).

 3D rebuilt silently, no error message for the user